-Making a Perfect Chocolate Sauce could not be easier!
+Perfect Chocolate Sauce could not be ant easier to make than this recipe!
 This truly is chocolate sauce perfection!
 So, make your own chocolate sauce and forget the store bought ones.

 Once you fall in love with this chocolate sauce, you might want to keep a jar of it handy in your refrigerator.
 The rich and velvety chocolate sauce is amazingly versatile!
 No vanilla and no sugar is added – just high-quality chocolate with cream, water, and a little butter to give just the right texture and taste.